-2009 began with the financial "crisis" worsening, and the pressure on the pound conitnued to push it downwards, and the closing value on on 21st January, 2009 was £1=$1.41 which is the lowest since June, 2001.
+2009 began with the financial "crisis" worsening, and the UK going into recession.
+The pressure on the pound conitnued to push it downwards.
+The closing value on 12th March, 2009, was just over £1=$1.3765 - the lowest in 25 years.

 It is important to note that the rates given here and on the other related pages are the inter-bank rates.
 These are not the rates that you or or I would get when buying dollars ahead of our holidays, or the rates applied to dollar purchases on our credit cards, or indeed the rates necessarily quoted by the media.